lunfardo314/lunfardo314.github.io/txdocs/tx.md

 ## Outputs (UTXOs).
 Validation scripts/formulas
 The node is using globally trusted rules to determine if transaction $T$ is valid or not.
 Invalid transaction is rejected immediately.

-Transaction validity rules are applied to the *transaction context* $T^{ctx}$.
+Transaction validity rules are applied to the transaction context $T^{ctx}$.

-Ultimately, globaly trusted transaction validity rules are hardcoded in the node's software.
-However, in order to increase flexibility, UTXO transaction models usually implement some kind of programmability, such as Bitcoin Script.
-In that case, node has interpreter of the scripts hardcoded in its software, and is only responsible for running it on scripts, provided with the transaction.
+Ultimately, transaction validity rules are public and globally trusted.
+They are hardcoded in the node's software.
+However, in order to increase flexibility, UTXO transaction models usually implement some kind of programmability of validity rules, such as [Bitcoin Script](https://en.bitcoin.it/wiki/Script).
+In that case, node has the interpreter of the scripts hardcoded in its software, and is only responsible for running the scripts, provided in the transaction.

-For example, instead of using hardcoded types of unlock conditions of UTXOs, producer of the transaction can compose a script and embed it into the UTXO.
-When run in the context of the consuming transaction, checks if transaction meets certain unlock criteria.
+For example, instead of using hardcoded types of unlock conditions of UTXOs, producer of the transaction can compose a script with their own unlock rule and embed the script into the UTXO.
+When run in the context of the consuming transaction, the script checks if transaction meets certain unlock criteria, as intended by the producer.

-In Proxima, we adopt this approach too.
-Each UTXO is treated as tuple of terminal elements $(c_0, \dots c_{k-1})$ where each $c_i$ is interpreted as a bytecode of a script.
+In Proxima, we adopt this approach too: we treat each UTXO as tuple of terminal elements $(c_0, \dots c_{k-1})$ where each $c_i$ is a bytecode of a script.

-**In Proxima, each UTXO is a tuple of validation scripts**.
-All the data, such as amounts or addresses, are wrapped into those scripts.
-The scripts can access and define **logical relations between any data elements of the transaction context**: inside one UTXO, between several of them, between inputs and outputs and so on.
+All the data, such as amounts or addresses, are wrapped into those scripts too: there are no such thing as _data field_ in the Proxima's UTXO, all is scripts.
+The scripts can access all elements in the transaction context $T^{ctx}$ and enforce **logical relations between any data elements of the transaction context**: inside one UTXO, between several of them, between inputs and outputs and so on.

 Further we will describe a simple functional language *EasyFL* which is used for the scripting.
 Here, the main point is that **each script is a closed formula, which represents a composition of function calls and data**, serialized as a bytecode.